 • Housing staff will conduct room checks shortly after closure to make sure the shutdown tasks were completed.
 A fee of $25 per bag will be charged to all roommates or the appropriate person if housing staff removes garbage or recyclables left in a suite, apartment, or bedroom.

-Residents not registered to stay can return to campus beginning January 2.
-Stay tuned to your email for full details.
+Residents not registered to stay can return to campus during front office business hours beginning January 2.
+See below for more details.

 Still have questions?
-Contact the Housing Office for more information about planning for winter shutdown.
+Contact the Housing Office for more information about planning for winter break.

 Yes.
 Housing has on-call 24-7 support in the event of an emergency, but the Housing Office and community spaces, as well as all campus dining venues, will be closed.

-This checklist includes tasks that will help prepare your space for sitting dormant while you are away as well as the campus power outage.
+This checklist includes tasks that will help prepare your space for sitting dormant while you are away.

 Winter Break Checklist tasks include: